tes/compoxure/README.md

-cx-cache-ttl|The time to cache the response (set to zero for no cache - defaults to 60s). cx-statsd-key|The key to use to report stats to statsd, defaults to cache-key if not set. cx-timeout|The timeout to wait for the service to respond. cx-no-cache|Explicit instruction to not cache when value="true", overrides all other cache instruction. cx-replace-outer|Whether to completely replace the outer HTML element.
+cx-cache-ttl|The time to cache the response (set to zero for no cache - defaults to 60s). cx-statsd-key|The key to use to report stats to statsd, defaults to cache-key if not set. cx-timeout|The timeout to wait for the service to respond. cx-no-cache|Explicit instruction to not cache when value value eval's to true, overrides all other cache instruction. cx-replace-outer|Whether to completely replace the outer HTML element.
 Overrides configuration in backend. cx-test|Use to test a string, it will parse the string and output that (e.g. change cx-url to cx-test to test) cx-ignore-404|If this call returns a 404 then dont pass it up and 404 the entire page.